 More challenging activities: projects and activities that address real-world challenges and involve students creating versus simply consuming information.

 The pivot to emergency remote learning drew a spotlight to the importance of keeping our learning environments interactive in whatever modality for which we design.
-Now as we begin to adjust to this new normal, it is still a priority to design for interactivity for learners, regardless of our locations.
+It remains a priority to design for interactivity for learners, regardless of our locations.

 Readings: